evildmp/Arkestra/docs/getting_started/installation.rst

 * `python manage.py runserver 0.0.0.0:8000` # go!

+You should see the famous Institute of Mediaeval Medicine website, complete with images and all kinds of interesting content.

 Username and password are both `arkestra`.

 Note!
 =====